-Customer journey mapping involves researching and detailing the steps a client takes to move through the buying and customer cycle.
+Customer (or client in the professional services context) journey mapping involves researching and detailing the steps a client takes to move through the buying and customer cycle.
 It’s a systematic and comprehensive view of their experience that you can summarize in a customer experience map or an infographic.

 The mapping process puts you in your client’s shoes so you can understand and enhance their experience.
 And better client experiences are a critical ingredient to building your business.